 Where Do We Start?

-VPK (4) through twelfth grade students begin their Sunday RE with their families in the Sanctuary at 11am.
-After “Words For All Ages” they are escorted to classes as follows.
+VPK (4) through 12th grade students begin their Sunday RE with their families in the Sanctuary at 11:00 am.
+After “Words For All Ages” they are escorted to classes as follows:

 Made up of students from VPK through sixth grade, then further subdivided into three groups that we call: